-CPR and First Aid Training \$110
+CPR & First Aid \$100 (varies)

-ServSafe Certification \$100
+ServSafe Manager Certification \$109-179

-UA Parking Permit \$100-\$800 (if SEL is scheduled on campus)
+UArizona Parking Permit \$100-800 (if Tucson Track assigned to on campus rotations)

-INSURANCE REQUIREMENTS (REQUIRED ELEMENT 8.2A)
+Insurance Requirements (required element 8.2A)

 Professional liability insurance and personal health insurance are required for all students, and proof of insurance must be provided to the program director/program coordinator prior to the start of the first semester.
 Auto insurance is also required, if applicable.
 Professional liability insurance must cover at least \$1 million per incident, \$3 million per occurrence.